Member Guide

 Maternity and Newborn Care

 Member maternity care that is eligible for crowdfunding includes your whole pregnancy through your baby’s birth and beyond.
-The three phases of your pregnancy care represent three separate health events, each with a $500 Member Commitment:
+All three phases of pregnancy care (prenatal, labor and delivery, and postpartum) are represented in a single Global Pregnancy health event with a $3000 Member Commitment.

-Your child’s standard newborn wellness care (birth until six months old) is a separate health event from maternity and is included in the baby’s Membership when added as a new Member after birth.
-If your baby gets sick, the illness or injury will be treated as a separate health event from this newborn wellness health event.
+Your child’s standard newborn wellness care (birth until six months old) is a separate health event from maternity and is an eligible health event for the baby when added as a new Member after birth.
+If your baby gets sick or has complications at birth, the illness or injury will be treated as a separate health event from this newborn wellness health event.

 Adding Children by Birth

-For pregnancies conceived after a parent is an active Member of CrowdHealth, a new baby may be added to your Membership within 30 days of joining your family for his/her health events to be eligible for funding retroactively, starting at the date of birth.
+For pregnancies that are eligible for crowdfunding, a new baby may be added to your Membership within 30 days of joining your family for his/her health events to be eligible for funding retroactively, starting at the date of birth.

-For pregnancies conceived before a parent is an active Member of CrowdHealth, a baby may be added to your Membership at six months of age, effective at the start of the next billing cycle.
+For pregnancies that are not eligible for crowdfunding, a baby may be added to your Membership at six months of age, effective at the start of the next billing cycle.

 Please see “Maternity and Newborn Care” above for more on these health events.